abxh/nvim-config/README.md

 for a neovim distro, then consult the internet and use the most popular ones.
 They are better maintained and they are probably configured better.

+If you want something to look like the screenshots, use the [ellisonleao/gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) with the colors specified [here](https://github.com/abxh/nvim-config/blob/main/lua/plugins/gruvbox.lua).

-If you like some of the configuration I done, then feel free to copy them.
+Otherwise, feel free to copy what you like of my configuration.